What is Graduate School?

 Is Graduate or Professional School in Your Future?

-Ironically, undergraduate students are often surrounded by hundreds of graduate students pursuing degrees in the Humanities, Arts and Sciences, but often know very little about how graduate and professional programs fit into their idea of the future.
+Ironically, undergraduate students are often surrounded by hundreds of graduate students pursuing degrees in the Humanities, Arts and Sciences & STEM, but often know very little about how graduate and professional programs fit into their idea of the future.
 Luckily, those same graduate students, along with professors, advisors, and other professional staff members are an excellent source of information about the how's and why's of postgraduate training.
 Need some more help?
 Download the Graduate School Handout.
 Five things that will help you decide.

 - Talk with UCR Faculty and Graduate Students about their work and their decision to go into academia/research.

 - Get involved with undergraduate research.
 There are many opportunities and you can learn about them at the Undergraduate Research Office, and find current research opportunities with faculty at the Undergraduate Research Portal.

 - Talk to masters and doctoral level Alumni working in business, education, or industry and ask if they would take the same path again.